cnumr/best-practices/chapters/BP_018_en.md

-## Reducing the number of domains serving resources
+## Reduce the number of domains serving resources

 ### Identifiers